-In its 2006 review of the methods we used to collect recreational fishing data and report recreational fishing catch, the National Research Council recommended fundamental changes to our data collection techniques.
+In its 2006 review of the methods we used to collect recreational fishing data and report recreational fishing catch, the National Research Council recommended fundamental changes to our methods of data collection and acknowledged the limitations of collecting effort information through random digit dialing.
 In response, the Marine Recreational Information Program (MRIP) began to explore potential improvements to the way we understand and estimate the number of trips taken by shore and private boat anglers in Hawaii and on the Atlantic and Gulf coasts.
 In 2018, we adopted a new Fishing Effort Survey (FES).

 Why We Made the Change

 When the Marine Recreational Fisheries Statistics Survey—the precursor to MRIP—was established in 1979, the Coastal Household Telephone Survey (CHTS) was the method we used to collect data about angler effort.
 The CHTS used random-digit dialing to reach residential households in Hawaii and in counties on the Atlantic and Gulf coasts.
 While random-digit dialing was a standard sampling methodology for conducting household surveys, there were known limitations to this approach.

 - Random-digit dialing was an inefficient method of sampling anglers, as it often placed calls to non-angler households.

 - A telephone survey approach was susceptible to measurement error, or the risk of obtaining inaccurate or incomplete answers from respondents.

 - As landlines were abandoned for wireless numbers and caller ID became more common, random-digit dialing began to reach fewer and fewer potential anglers.

 - As response rates to the entire spectrum of telephone surveys declined, random-digit dialing became increasingly susceptible to the risk of anglers not responding to our calls.

 In 2008, we launched a series of pilot studies to determine how to reduce potential biases in our effort survey.